ciribob/DCS-CTLD/README.md

 ctld.troopPickupAtFOB = true -- if true, troops can also be picked up at a created FOB

 ctld.buildTimeFOB = 120 --time in seconds for the FOB to be built

+ctld.radioSound = "beacon.ogg" -- the name of the sound file to use for the FOB radio beacons

 ```